iamsayan/wp-last-modified-info/readme.txt

 * View the <a href="https://plugins.svn.wordpress.org/wp-last-modified-info/trunk/changelog.txt" target="_blank">Changelog</a> file.

 == Upgrade Notice ==

+= 1.3.5 =
+In this release, admin UI has been improved.

 = 1.3.4 =
 In this release, some incorrectly translated strings has been fixed.